 For example, we can copy the code snippet in the Prototypal Inheritance

-section and replace Object.create()
+section and replace Object.create() with our version:

 var robert = {